Super smoothies

 Natural unheated honey incidentally has a low GI, and in the comb[3] it would be better still; hard to find though.

 Have you ever thought of having a few beehives in the garden?
-Mine produce 35kg each; beautiful honey is well nigh impossible to buy these days.
+Mine produce 35kg of beautiful natural honey each year; it's well nigh impossible to buy these days.

-To make it a touch more complex but a whole step-up in nutrition, we enjoy our kefir in smoothies; it’s quite acidic on its own but it gives it that wonderful sweet and sour taste.
+Using kefir in your super smoothies is a touch more complex but a huge step-up in nutrition; it’s quite acidic on its own but it gives that wonderful sweet and sour taste.
 Now you have a meal in one.
-You need nothing else until lunch.
+You will need nothing else until lunch.

 This nutritious green smoothie is another of our joyful breakfast treats.

-There is a huge amount coming out of the nutritional literature about the importance of a happy tum; that means ensuring that it gets plenty of fibre.
-It has an astonishingly 2kg of friendly bugs known as the normal flora, or microbiome if you want to be fancy.
+There is a huge amount coming out of the nutritional literature about the importance of the happy tum; that means ensuring that it gets plenty of fibre too.
+It has an astonishing 2kg of friendly bugs known as the normal flora; or "microbiome" if you want to be fancy.

 These friendly bacteria, yeasts and viruses produce a very wide array of important compounds ranging from vitamins to neurotransmitters like dopamine; and substances like butyrate that undergird the immune system.